hydrationiskey1/personallibrarymanager/README.md

 NOTE: Sync between devices is availaible, but not automatically, tbh I didn't feel like doing it, cause I made this program for myself, but thought to share it with others since there are people who need something like this that isn't behind a pay-wall.
 If you really want cloud sync, I did put it in the code, just reuse my code and enable it yourself.
 I put how to do this at the bottom of this read me section, just scroll down.
 Lmk if any problems occur with the code.

+ALSO, if the dropdown menus for you when adding a book are completely white, and the options are only visible when you glide over them, there is a possible solution listed at the bottom.
+It's not gauranteed to fix it, cause if you have teh problem, the only true way to fix it, is to change the code.

 Features:

 - Add, edit, and delete books